omnetpp/omnetpp/doc/src/userguide/ini-editor.rst

 default value by pressing the :guilabel:`Reset` button.
 These fields are usually set in the General section.
 If you want to specify them in a Config section, press the |expand_image| button and add a section-specific value to the opening table.
 If the table contains the Generic section only, then it can be collapsed again by pressing the
 |collapse_image| button.
-Some fields can be specified in the General section only, so they do not have a
+Some fields can be specified in the General section only, so they do not have an
 |expand_image| button next to them.

 .. figure:: pictures/INI-FormEditor2.png